 FLSA regulations categorize employees as either “exempt” or “non-exempt” for purposes of being subject to timekeeping and overtime requirements (awarding comp time or paying time and a half for every hour physically worked over 40 hours in one week).
 At NC State, the regulation applies to all employee categories.
 It also provides exemptions for certain types of roles including those that are primarily instructional/teaching in nature (including coaches whose primary duty is instructing athletes in performance of a sport); graduate teaching assistants; resident advisors (who receive room and board); some academic administrators; as well as, employees who perform roles that meet the “duties” tests established by DOL related to work in the executive, administrative, and professional fields.
 Employees who are highly compensated ($134,004+) can also be exempt.

-Human Resources (HR) and General Counsel have been monitoring these potential changes and sharing information with campus partners for more than a year and have been working with UNC General Administration, national organizations such as CUPA-HR, and peer institutions to ensure NC State is well-prepared to promptly react to the changes.
+Human Resources (HR) and General Counsel have been monitoring these potential changes and sharing information with campus partners for more than a year and have been working with the UNC-System Office, national organizations such as CUPA-HR, and peer institutions to ensure NC State is well-prepared to promptly react to the changes.
 Now that the regulation is final, HR and General Counsel will be partnering with the Provost’s Office, Internal Audit, and others to strategically use all of the flexibility available in the regulation to minimize impact to campus.

 Significant Impacts of the Regulation